Categories

 GETTING AROUND

 • Metrocard is the secure stored-value card that eliminates the need for change on public transportation.
-Take advantage of this payment system, offering up to a 25% discount on cash fares.
+Up to 25% discount vs. regular cash fares.
+Available for pickup at the Bus Interchange and various Metro agents.

 CHRISTCHURCH NIGHTLIFE